Marcjuniu09/Marcs-Bank/README.md

 ## Marcs-Bank

-Description: Bank without Graphical interface where you can:
+Description: A mall without a GUI where you can:
-1 - Create an account;
+1 - Register product;
-2 - Make a withdrawal;
+2 - List product;
-3 - Make a deposit;
+3 - Buy product;
-4 - Make a transfer from one account to another;
+4 - View cart;
-5 - List all registered accounts.
+5 - Close order.

 ## NOTE
-The project is finished, however, I will still make improvements and in the future I intend to implement a database in the project
+The project is finished, however, I will still make improvements to the project and in the future I intend to implement a database